 #11: Optional Essay

 The last major difference between the two tests deals with the optional essay.
-On the ACT, there is an essay component that you can choose to take; however, as of summer 2021, the SAT will no longer offer an extra essay.
+On the ACT, there is an essay component that you can choose to take; however, as of summer 2021, the SAT no longer offers an extra essay.

 If you choose to take the essay portion of the ACT, you'll read a short passage about an issue and then analyze the different perspectives on this issue.
 Then, you'll also give your own opinion on the issue discussed in the passage.